fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Why are programming salaries so high when education is often very poor?

 > How do I take my programming and software engineering skills to another level?

 > What computer language should I start with if I have no previous knowledge of coding?